Tuesday, May 28, 2024

 So what are we to make of all this today?
 Modern democracies are not feudal mafioso, yet they often face the similar dilemma of what mix of revenue sources to rely on, one of those sources being monetary debasement.
 A literal debasement of the coinage is no longer a policy that can be pursued our currencies are no longer metallic.
 The modern equivalent would be for a democratic government to lean on the central bank to fund government spending, too much of this resulting in inflation.

 In general, democracies have not resorted to modern version of debasement as a revenue source due to the unpopularity of rising prices.
 Instead, contemporary policymakers tend to rely on income taxes, consumption taxes, and property taxes.
 I suppose we can think of these obligations as our modern version of monetagium.
-They are the "better taxes," akin to the Danish plough tax or the Parisian grain and wine tax, that we subject ourselves to instead of the not-so-good taxes that get levied via the monetary system.
+They are the "better taxes," akin to the Danish plough tax or the Parisian bread and wine tax, that we subject ourselves to instead of the not-so-good taxes that get levied via the monetary system.

-No comments:
+4 comments: